osohq/oso/docs/understand/application/integration-guide.rst

 -----------

 Field level access control is along a different dimension than row or model level access.
-There are several ways to represent this in Polar.
+There are several ways to structure this with oso.

 **String actions**